 Your fears are there to help make life interesting and exciting.
 They are there to help you learn new things and experience the world from a different perspective.
 In fact, your fears are there to help you learn and grow into your full potential as a human being.
 They are there to help you break new boundaries and to live the life of your dreams.
 However, many people see their fears as these terrible monsters that they are afraid to confront.
 And yet at the end of their lives, they regret all the things that they failed to do because their fears controlled their decisions and actions.
 Don’t let this be you.

 Welcome Life Transitions and Changes

 It’s natural for human beings to resist the natural transitions of life and the changes that often take place.
 It’s often those surprising changes that hit us unexpectedly that create the biggest resistance.
-However, change isn’t necessarily a bad things.
+However, change isn’t necessarily a bad thing.
 In fact, often it can be a very good thing.
-It’s the act of resisting these changes that makes life difficult and unbearable.
+It’s the act of resisting these changes that make life difficult and unbearable.

 The one thing certain about life is that things will change.
 Nothing will ever stay the same no matter how hard you try to maintain the status-quo.
 Life is in a constant flux and transition, and so are you.
 Don’t resist these changes.
 Embrace them and make the most use of them to help you move your life forward.

 Consider that in the moment, you have a very limited perspective of where this change will take you in the future.
 It is only in the future when you reflect back on these changes that you will realize how important and significant they actually were for your growth and development.
 However, most people never realize this because they resisted the changes that life throws their way.
 Don’t let this be you.